Diet and nutrition: immunity

 There is no shortage of claims that certain foods or supplements can boost our immune systems, which makes it very difficult to decipher the truth.
 It is important to understand that no foods or nutrients have been found to effect the immune system as a whole.
 Current research indicates that deficiencies in certain vitamins and minerals may increase the risk for infections, although supplementation beyond the body's need has not been shown to improve immune function.

-Additionally, there is currently not enough evidence to support the clams that vitamin C and/or zinc can prevent a cold.
+Additionally, there is currently not enough evidence to support the claims that vitamin C and/or zinc can prevent a cold.
 Too much zinc may actually impair immune function.
 Furthermore, there is no convincing evidence that any particular herb or supplement can improve the body’s ability to fight off an infection.
 Herbs and certain supplements can be dangerous if over consumed.
 Keep in mind that our bodies prefer nutrients in food, not pill form.
 Improving the health of your body as a whole is the best thing you can do to improve immune function.

-Start the New Year out right by working on a healthier you.
+Start the New Year right by working on a healthier you.
 Try these five easy immune boosting tips:

 - Consume a varied diet high in fruits, vegetables and whole grains.